Architectural Engineering

 — Algird Szumlas '19

-Our faculty maintain memberships with professional organizations, including the American Society for Engineering Education (ASEE), National Society of Professional Engineers or the Engineering Society of Detroit, so you’ll have plenty of opportunities to network with professionals.
+Our faculty are active members of professional organizations like the American Society for Engineering Education (ASEE), the National Society of Professional Engineers, and the Engineering Society of Detroit.
+You’ll have plenty of chances to connect and network with industry professionals.

 “The program prepared me as an engineer to enter the professional world.”